sourcegraph/learn/posts/how-to-troubleshoot-linux-not-a-dir.md

 $ cd mydir
 ```

-## Use ls to only list directories first
+## Use ls to check if the file is a directory first

-You can use ls to list all files in your current directory
+You can use ls to list all files in a directory
 ```bash
 $ ls -lAh
 total 1848